johnpapa/angular-styleguide/README.md

-# AngularJS Style Guide
+# Angular Style Guide

-*Opinionated AngularJS style guide for teams by [@john_papa](//twitter.com/john_papa)*
+*Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*

-If you are looking for an opinionated style guide for syntax, conventions, and structuring AngularJS applications, then step right in.
-These styles are based on my development experience with [AngularJS](//angularjs.org), presentations, [Pluralsight training courses](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.
+If you are looking for an opinionated style guide for syntax, conventions, and structuring Angular applications, then step right in.
+These styles are based on my development experience with [Angular](//angularjs.org), presentations, [Pluralsight training courses](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

-The purpose of this style guide is to provide guidance on building AngularJS applications by showing the conventions I use and, more importantly, why I choose them.
+The purpose of this style guide is to provide guidance on building Angular applications by showing the conventions I use and, more importantly, why I choose them.

->If you like this guide, check out my [AngularJS Patterns: Clean Code](http://jpapa.me/ngclean) course at Pluralsight.
+>If you like this guide, check out my [Angular Patterns: Clean Code](http://jpapa.me/ngclean) course at Pluralsight.

   [![AngularJs Patterns: Clean Code](https://raw.githubusercontent.com/johnpapa/angularjs-styleguide/master/assets/ng-clean-code-banner.png)](http://jpapa.me/ngclean)

 ## Community Awesomeness and Credit
 Never work in a vacuum.
-I find that the AngularJS community is an incredible group who are passionate about sharing experiences.
-As such, a friend and AngularJS expert Todd Motto and I have collaborated on many styles and conventions.
+I find that the Angular community is an incredible group who are passionate about sharing experiences.
+As such, a friend and Angular expert Todd Motto and I have collaborated on many styles and conventions.
 We agree on most, and some we diverge.
 I encourage you to check out [Todd's guidelines](https://github.com/toddmotto/angularjs-styleguide) to get a sense for his approach and how it compares.

 Many of my styles have been from the many pair programming sessions [Ward Bell](http://twitter.com/wardbell) and I have had.
 While we don't always agree, my friend Ward has certainly helped influence the ultimate evolution of this guide.